Skip to content

 Adding New Workflows

-To add a new workflow:
+To add a new CI/CD workflows to enhance FatPy’s automation:

 1. Create a YAML file in .github/workflows/